mengke-mk/vim-conf/README.md

 ## Introduction

 This is an out-of-the-box `nvim-dev` image (~1 min to build), contains almost everything you need like LSP-client (coc), LSP-server (ccls), file navigation (nvim-tree), search (greprip, telescope), copilot, git-integration, and other fancy stuffs.
-The configuration is intuitive and clean, and the `init.nvim` is detailedly annotated and is easy-to-extend.
+We also maintain a single-file high-quality version in pure Lua to continuously integrate the ever-evolving nvim plugins `init.lua`.

 ## Usage